matthewsnyder263/MeanReversionTrader/README.md

+*Originally prototyped in Replit for rapid iteration.
+Currently being cleaned, extended, and prepared for deployment using Docker + conventional architecture.*

 # Mean Reversion Trading Strategy Backtester

 A Streamlit application for backtesting mean reversion trading strategies with real-time signal monitoring and notification capabilities.